 - 1. To operate the equipment in accordance with the manufacturer's instructions. - 2.
 To provide easy accessibility for servicing. - 3.
 To check and reset any circuit breaker(s) and/or disconnect(s) prior to calling for service. - 4.
 To keep the unit clean and free of dirt and containment and replace filters as required. - 5.
 To keep the outdoor coil clean and free of leaves, paper, or other debris. - 6.
 To pay the charges incurred when any of the above have not been done. - 7.
-To pay for repair or replacement of any material or part other than those within the ACG unit or controller. - ACG will not be responsible for labor, transportation costs, delays or failures to complete repairs caused by events beyond our control.
-This warranty does not cover: - 1.
-Any transportation, related service labor, diagnosis calls, filter, driers, refrigerant, or any other material charges. - 2.
+To pay for repair or replacement of any material or part other than those within the Marvair unit or controller.

+Marvair, Inc., will not be responsible for labor after 90 days, transportation costs, delays or failures to complete repairs caused by events beyond our control (labor hours incurred due to required site-specific training, time waiting to gain access, or extended drive time for remote sites).
+This warranty does not cover:

+- 1. Any transportation, related service labor, diagnosis calls, filter, driers, refrigerant, or any other material charges. - 2.
 Damages caused by shipping, accident, abuse, negligence, misuse, fire, flood, or Acts of God. - 3.
-Damages caused by operating or staging the unit in a corrosive environment - 4.
+Damages caused by operating or staging the unit in a corrosive environment. - 4.
 Damages caused by improper application of the product. - 5.
 Damages caused by failing to perform proper routine maintenance. - 6.
 Expenses incurred for erecting, disconnecting or dismantling the product or installing the replacement part(s). - 7.
 Products not installed or operated according to the included instructions, local codes, and good trade practices. - 8.
 Products moved from the original installation site. - 9.
 Products lost or stolen - 10.
 Consequential damages or incidental expenses including losses to persons, property or business. - 11.
-Modifications to original unit after it leaves the factory, such as breaking the any part of the sealed systems unless authorized in advance in writing by ACG.
+Modifications to original unit after it leaves the factory, such as breaking into any part of the sealed systems unless authorized in advance in writing by Marvair, Inc.. - 12.
+Damages as a result of operating as a construction site cooler / dehumidifier.

-When service is required, it must be performed during normal working hours (8:00 AM - 5:00 PM) Monday - Friday and must be performed by ACG personnel or a designated Service Representative.
-ACG will pay for non-priority shipping costs of the compressor during the first twelve months of the warranty period.
-After the first twelve months of the warranty period, all costs of shipment and risk of loss during the shipment of the compressor shall be the responsibility of the owner.
+When labor (first 90 days only) is required, it must be performed during normal working hours (8:00 AM - 5:00 PM) Monday - Friday and must be performed by Marvair, Inc., personnel or a designated Service Representative.

-The owner of the product may ship the allegedly defective or malfunctioning product or part to ACG, at such owner's expense, and ACG will diagnose the defect and, if the defect is covered under this warranty, ACG will honor its warranty and furnish the required replacement part.
-All costs for shipment and risk of loss during shipment of the product to ACG and back to the owner shall be the responsibility and liability of the owner.
-Upon written request by an owner, ACG may arrange for remote diagnosis of the allegedly defective or malfunctioning product or part but all costs for transportation, lodging and related expenses with regard to such diagnostic services shall be the responsibility and liability of the owner.
+The owner of the product may ship the allegedly defective or malfunctioning product or part to Marvair, Inc.,, at such owner's expense, and Marvair, Inc., will diagnose the defect and, if the defect is covered under this warranty, Marvair, Inc., will honor its warranty and furnish the required replacement part.
+All costs for shipment and risk of loss during shipment of the product to Marvair, Inc., and back to the owner shall be the responsibility and liability of the owner.
+Upon written request by an owner, Marvair, Inc., may arrange for remote diagnosis of the allegedly defective or malfunctioning product or part but all costs for transportation, lodging and related expenses with regard to such diagnostic services shall be the responsibility and liability of the owner.

-An owner requesting performance under this Warranty shall provide reasonable access to the allegedly defective or malfunctioning product or part to ACG and its authorized agents and employees.
+An owner requesting performance under this Warranty shall provide reasonable access to the allegedly defective or malfunctioning product or part to Marvair, Inc., and its authorized agents and employees.